Serialize

 rkyv provides default serializers which can serialize all standard library types, as well as components which can be combined into custom-built serializers.
 By combining rkyv's provided components, serializers can be customized for high-performance, no-std, and custom allocation.

-When using the high-level API, a HighSerializer
+When using the high-level API, a HighSerializer provides a good balance of flexibility and

 performance by default.
-When using the low-level API, a LowSerializer
+When using the low-level API, a LowSerializer does the same without any

 allocations.
-You can make custom serializers using the Serializer
+You can make custom serializers using the Serializer combinator, or by writing your

 own from scratch.